 We want you to be confident that what you are doing is right, and we want your kids to be willing participants along the way.
 So, we’ve developed the slow, easy going, non-complaining, baby step approach to healthier eating for you and even the pickiest of your kids!

-We’ve selected 21 days of activities and a variety of experiences to help train your child’s palate, help them to become connected with the source of their food, and help them to make decisions on their own.
+Below you’ll find 21 days of activities and a variety of experiences to help train your child’s palate, help them to feel connected with the source of their food, and help them to make decisions on their own.

 DAY 1- FOOD FIELD TRIP